SelecTree: Tree Detail

 Native to Horticultural Hybrid.

 Erect, Spreading or Weeping Low or High Canopy.

 Height: 30 - 50 feet.

 Growth Rate: 24 Inches per Year.

-Leaves Pinnately Compound with Ovate Leaflets, Green, Yellow, Partly Deciduous.
+Leaves Pinnately Compound with Ovate Leaflets, Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Showy.
 Pink, Orange, Yellow, White.
 Flowers in Spring or Summer.
 Has perfect flowers (male and female parts in each flower).

 Few, Green, Brown Pod, Medium (0.50 - 1.50 inches), fruiting in Fall.